CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 ## <span>Serial Console</span>

-The serial console can beis a useful tool for debugging issues, especially when you find yourself rebooting the switch often or if you don’ not have a

-a reliable network connection.
+The serial console can be a useful tool for debugging issues, especially when you find yourself rebooting the switch often or if you don’t have a reliable network connection.

 The default serial console baud rate is 115200, which is the baud rate [ONIE](http://opencomputeproject.github.io/onie/) uses.